fabiomsr/Strawberry-Processor/README.md

     There are some errors in the input document
 ~~~

-As you can see, it can be useful to add to your continuos integration so you can easily verify the correctness and deny any PR.
+As you can see, it can be useful to add to your continuous integration so you can easily verify the correctness and deny any PR.

 ## Field process

 ### Children

-To proccess a children field you have to use the period sintax, as shown below:
+To process a children field you have to use the period syntax, as shown below:

-- We will proccess the author name so we need to specify this id: __author.name__:
+- We will process the author name so we need to specify this id: __author.name__:

 ~~~json
     {